SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 // TODO: Bottom and Top?

-From now on we will work complete lattices.
+From now on we will work with complete lattices.
 For most examples we will however use finite lattices, which can be proved to also be complete lattices.

 #lemma("finite complete lattices")[
   Let $(L, sub)$ be a finite lattice, that is a lattice where $L$ is a finite set.
 Then it is also a complete lattice.